kyma-project/kyma/docs/event-bus/03-06-configure-default-channelprovisioner.md

 To achieve that:

 - Apply the Channel Resources for the messaging middleware you want to use.
 These resources connects with the running messaging middleware
-- Configure the `default-ch-webhook` ConfigMap in the `knative-eventing` namespace to use that particular Channel.
+- Configure the `default-ch-webhook` ConfigMap in the `knative-eventing` Namespace to use that particular Channel.

 ### Editing the default-ch-webhook ConfigMap